Kelly Kelly: Media appearances and acting roles

-Blank has appeared in six WWE video games.
+Blank has appeared in seven WWE video games.
 She made her in-game debut in SmackDown vs. Raw 2008.
-Blank also appears in SmackDown vs. Raw 2009, SmackDown vs. Raw 2010, SmackDown vs. Raw 2011, WWE '12 and WWE '13.
+Blank also appears in SmackDown vs. Raw 2009, SmackDown vs. Raw 2010, SmackDown vs. Raw 2011, WWE '12,WWE '13 and returned in the games in WWE 2k26 as part of ringside pass.

 In April 2007, Blank, along with Ashley Massaro, Layla El, Brooke Adams, Torrie Wilson, and Maryse, appeared in a music video for the Timbaland song "Throw It on Me", featuring The Hives.

 On April 11, 2008, Blank along with Mickie James, Melina Perez, and Layla El appeared in an episode of Celebrity Fit Club: Boot Camp as trainers.
 Six days later, she appeared as a "Soccerette" on the British football show Soccer AM.
 She appeared a second time on Soccer AM in 2009.
 On June 14, 2011, Kelly and The Bella Twins appeared on an episode of The Price Is Right.
 Blank was nominated as "Favorite Butt Kicker" for the 2012 Kids' Choice Awards.

 In August 2007, all three members of Extreme Exposé took part in a photo-shoot for FHM.
 In 2011, Blank was ranked number 82 in Maxim's Hot 100, being the first woman from WWE to appear on the cover of Maxim magazine.
 Blank was later featured on both the front and back covers of Maxim in December 2011.
 In 2012, Blank ranked number 38 in Maxim's Hot 100.

 Blank was one of the cast members of the E! reality television series WAGS, which began airing in August 2015 and features a look into the personal lives of the wives and girlfriends of sportsmen.
 The show was canceled in 2018.

 Blank made her acting debut on the January 30, 2017, episode of Days of Our Lives, appearing in a scene as a waitress who gives information to one of the show's main characters.
 Her film debut came in 2020's Disturbing the Peace, as Amanda.

 On August 16, 2020, Blank unveiled her new YouTube channel which features video blogs on her daily life.